bastion.conf

 [ "rsa", "ecdsa", "ed25519" ]

 The algorithms authorized for egress ssh public keys generated on this bastion.
-Possible values: dsa, rsa, ecdsa, ed25519, note that some of those might not be supported by your current version of OpenSSH, unsupported algorithms are automatically omitted at runtime.
+Possible values: rsa, ecdsa, ed25519, note that some of those might not be supported by your current version of OpenSSH, unsupported algorithms are automatically omitted at runtime.

 minimumIngressRsaKeySize